pact-foundation/pact-go/examples/go-kit/README.md

 The "Provider" is a real Go Kit Endpoint (following the Profile Service [example](https://github.com/go-kit/kit/tree/master/examples/profilesvc)).

 ```
+cd provider
 go test -v .
 ```

+This will spin up the Provider API with extra routes added for the handling of provider states, run the verification process and report back success/failure.

 ### Running the Provider